bg-write/chatGPT-cheatsheet/README.md

 - Use correct grammar and spelling.
 - Avoid biased or discriminatory language.

+#### A Bad Prompt

-**A Bad Prompt**: Where to eat in Chi.
+Where to eat in Chi.

+#### An OK Prompt

-**An OK Prompt**: Can you recommend any good restaurants in Chicago?
+Can you recommend any good restaurants in Chicago?

+#### A Good Prompt

-**A Good Prompt**: I'm visiting Chicago for the first time this summer and I'm looking for some great places to eat.
+I'm visiting Chicago for the first time this summer and am looking for some great places to eat.
 Specifically, I'm interested in seafood and italian cuisine.
 Do you have any recommendations for restaurants that fit this criteria?
 The closer these recommendations are to mass transit, the better.
 I don't want to spend more than $100 on a meal if possible.

 ![image](https://doodleipsum.com/700/flat?bg=D96363&i=f0680f8b2b8802c8321a580f63ec3d40)